touilleWoman/Push_swap/README.md

 3 OUT
 4 OUT
 ```
-if mark head is 5, then keep_nb = 2

 So 0 is a better mark head, do this to all the numbers and find the best mark head